Grenada Park

-This large Phoenix park, located south of Glendale Avenue near 20th Street, has two ponds open to urban fishing, large grassy areas with plenty of shade trees, an exercise track, and a wide perimeter of more-or-less native desert habitat.
-With the addition of water this park affords ample opportunities to view a variety of urban wildlife, especially birds and insects.
+This large Phoenix, Arizona, park, located south of Glendale Avenue near 20th Street, has two ponds open to recreational fishing, large grassy areas with plenty of shade trees, an exercise track, and a wide perimeter of more-or-less native desert habitat.
+As a result this park affords ample opportunities to view a variety of urban wildlife, especially birds and insects.

 BIRDS